TheFlightSims/windowsserver-mgmttools/README.md

 - *Clean up temporary NVIDIA GPU drivers*
 - *Remote install for MSI installer*
 - *Passthrough physical device into the virtual machine*
-- *Activation services for server*
+- *Activation services for the server*
 - *Manage updates for servers and clients*

 For better understanding, you can see the [wiki page](https://github.com/TheFlightSims/windowsserver-mgmttools/wiki).

 # Use and install
-***To run and use applications in this project, make sure your computer is installed with features:***
+***To run and use applications in this project, make sure your computer is installed with the features:***
  - dotNET 2.1, dotNET 3.5, dotNET 4.8.
 These are built-in features and can be enabled.
 You can see the document [here](https://learn.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows)
  - Modern applications require .NET 7.0.
-You can download in [there](https://dotnet.microsoft.com/en-us/download)
+You can download it [here](https://dotnet.microsoft.com/en-us/download)
  - Visual C++ 2015 and all versions later.
-You can download in [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)
+You can download it [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 # The Files and Folders

 ***The repo consists of three parts***
- - **[!pub!](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!pub!):** store complied and published packages.
-We will update it monthly, if possible.
  - **[!makevs!](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!makevs!):** Make Visual Studio offline layout.
 It is recommended to fully editing in this project.
  - **winser-mgmttools.sln:** solution files, contains all required paths for all projects.
  - **The rest of the files and folders:** Project files and folders.